peteroupc/MailLib/docs/PeterO.DataIO.md

 <b>Deprecated.</b> Renamed to ToByteReader.

-Wraps a portion of a byte array into a byte reader object.In the .NET implementation, this method is implemented as an extension method to any object implementing byte[] and can be called as follows:  `bytes.ToTransform(offset, length)` .
+Wraps a portion of a byte array into a byte reader object.In the .NET implementation, this method is implemented as an extension method to any byte array object and can be called as follows:  `bytes.ToTransform(offset, length)` .
 If the object's class already has a ToTransform method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>